Daniel-hash-svg/Daniel-hash-svg/README.md

 ### Hi there 👋

  My name is Daniel Ceci.
 I'm from Brazil and i live in Foz do Iguaçu.
-At this moment, i am preparing myself to become a Web Developer(Full Stack).
-I am a student at TRYBE.
+I'm a FrontEnd Developer.
  <br> <br>

  My email: danielceci96@gmail.com